Crauster History, Family Crest & Coats of Arms

 Early Notables of the Crauster family (pre 1700)

-More information is included under the topic Early Crauster Notables in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) are included under the topic Early Crauster Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Crauster family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Crauster surname or a spelling variation of the name include: William Craster settled in Virginia in 1716.

 Related Stories +

 - ^ Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.